-While following this template of Nehemiah’s prayer doesn’t guarantee any of us that God will answer our prayers as we expect Him to, it does give us a step by step path to follow that will focus our hearts God’s intervention.
+While following this template of Nehemiah’s prayer doesn’t guarantee any of us that God will answer our prayers as we expect Him to, it does give us a step by step path to follow that will focus our hearts on God’s intervention.

 Then, after Nehemiah prayed, the Lord allowed the king to see that something was wrong.
 And the Lord allowed Nehemiah to experience the favor he asked for.
-BUT he has to face his fears in order to step into the provision God had for him.
+BUT he had to face his fears in order to step into the provision God had for him.
 And this shows us another great takeaway…

 #3.
 DON’T LET FEAR HOLD YOU BACK.
 Nehemiah was heavy with sorrow and the king noticed.
-In chapter 2 the king asked Nehemiah what had made his him sad.
+In chapter 2 the king asked Nehemiah what had made him sad.
 “So the king asked me, “Why does your face look so sad when you are not ill?
 This can be nothing but sadness of heart.”
 (Nehemiah 2:2)

 Insightful king, right?

 The next words Nehemiah writes are, “I was very much afraid, but I said to the king, “May the king live forever!
 Why should my face not look sad when the city where my fathers are buried lies in ruins, and its gates have been destroyed by fire?”
 (Nehemiah 2:2-3)

 Amazingly, the king cared!
 He asked what he could do to help, and then provided Nehemiah with everything he needed to go back to Jerusalem and help his people rebuild the ruins.

 Nehemiah could’ve shrugged off the king’s question.
 He could’ve said, Nothing is wrong, my lord!
 I’m fine.
 All is well.
 But he didn’t.
 Even though he was afraid, he spoke truth.
 He didn’t let fear hold him back.
 And as a result, he was equipped with what he needed and was mobilized toward healing.